|

 [Instance variables:]

-superclass <Class> the receivers superclass
+superclass <Class> the classes superclass

 methodDictionary <MethodDictionary> inst-selectors and methods